-Addresses At 30 Stuart Street, Bulimba, Queensland 4171 Type of place Cottage, House Period Interwar 1919-1939, World War I 1914-1918 Style California Bungalow Lot plan L1_SP238181; L2_SP238181 Key dates Local Heritage Place Since - 30 November 2012 Date of Citation - January 2009 Construction Roof: Corrugated iron; Walls: Timber People/associations Volunteer Labour (Builder) Criterion for listing (A) Historical; (B) Rarity; (H) Historical association
+Addresses At 32 Stuart Street, Bulimba, Queensland 4171 Type of place Cottage, House Period Interwar 1919-1939, World War I 1914-1918 Style California Bungalow Lot plan L739_SL7916 Key dates Local Heritage Place Since - 30 November 2012 Date of Citation - January 2009 Construction Roof: Corrugated iron; Walls: Timber

+People/associations Volunteer Labour (Builder)

+Criterion for listing (A) Historical; (B) Rarity; (H) Historical association

-30 Stuart Street was built in 1917-20 under the Anzac Cottage Scheme, an initiative of the Queensland War Council under the sub-committee named the Anzac Cottage Trust.
-Its directive was to establish homes for the widows and their dependants of enlisted men killed in the First World War.
-Construction of the homes was funded by the Queensland Lottery, 'Golden Casket', and they were built using volunteer labour.
+32 Stuart Street was built in 1917-20 under the Anzac Cottage Scheme, an initiative of the Queensland War Council under the sub-committee named the Anzac Cottage Trust.
+Its directive was to establish homes for widows and their dependants of enlisted men killed in the First World War.
+Construction of the homes was funded by the Queensland Lottery, 'Golden Casket', and were built using volunteer labour.
 Only thirty-eight Anzac Cottages were built in Brisbane, many of which no longer survive.
-The original home at 30 Stuart Street is important as a rare surviving example of an Anzac Cottage in Brisbane.
+32 Stuart Street is important as a rare surviving example of an Anzac Cottage in Brisbane.